-eta is an easy cheese to make at home!
+Learn to make this homemade feta cheese recipe if you’re just getting started with home cheesemaking.
+With only a few ingredients, feta is an simple cheese to make that doesn’t require any special equipment (like a cheese press)!
 Here’s a step by step tutorial that any newbie cheese maker can succeed with – enjoy homemade feta cheese tonight.

 The idea of home cheese production seemed completely foreign to me a few years ago.
 These days I look back and wonder why I was so nervous – it’s just cheese, apparently.